Cori for JGI¶

 Don't forget that if the Cori Genepool QOS is full, the previous command can take a long time to give you a node.

 youraccount is the project name you submit to, not your username or file group name.
 If you don't know what accounts you belong to, you can check with:

 sacctmgr show associations where user=$USER

 Cori offers additional features and capabilities that can be of use to JGI researchers:

 Cori uses the Slurm job scheduler.
 Documentation and examples for using Slurm at NERSC can be found here.

-Cori scratch is a Lustre filesystem, accessible through Cori and Cori ExVivo, but not Denovo.
+Cori scratch is storage space for each user located on a Lustre filesystem accessible from Cori and Cori ExVivo.
 This directory can be found at